 Today’s verse describes a ludicrous scenario.
 How ever could a fig tree produce olives, a grapevine produce figs or a salt spring produce fresh water?
 It is impossible, of course.
 These images teach us that what comes out of the mouth reveals what is in the heart.
 What comes out of the mouth is consistent with what is thought and felt inside.
 Eventually, our hidden nature is revealed by the words we speak.

 No one can tame the tongue nor can anyone make themselves new inside.
-It is only by the work of the Holy Spirit that we can hope to change.
+It is only by the work of the Holy Spirit that I can hope to change.
 When cursing and praise both come out of my mouth, it is a clear signal that I need to do business with the Lord. “…This should not be.” (verse 10) but unfortunately, it is.
 I can blame my words on stress or fatigue but what I really need to do is just confess it.
 I do not want to disappoint or grieve the Holy Spirit.
 And He graciously offers His self-control so that my life consistently bears fruit that honors Him.

 Lord, control my tongue today to consistently honor You.

 (Look familiar?
 This is a re-post due to summer ministry schedule.)